 Right now, due to the Coronavirus and the resulting panic buying, the produce section at the stores is pretty thin.
 You may have already stocked up on grains, pasta, soups, and the like.
 But do you have fresh produce?

 Many people are trying to gain self reliance right now.
+The Victory Garden is making a comeback.
 Unfortunately, a lot of self reliance efforts take many months or even years to accomplish.
 Fast growing vegetables are the exception to this rule.

 There has never been a better time to start growing your own food.
 In all my 43 years, there has never been even a short period of time that I couldn’t go to the store to get virtually anything that I needed.